MicrosoftDocs/win32/desktop-src/shell/iuseridentitymanager-logon.md

-﻿---
+---
-Description: 'IUserIdentityManager::Logon is not supported and may be altered or unavailable in the future.
-Instead, use User Accounts with Fast User Switching and Remote Desktop.' ms.assetid: 'ba146ee1-6c9c-4f97-ae90-431aa084ea16'
+Description: IUserIdentityManagerLogon is not supported and may be altered or unavailable in the future.
+Instead, use User Accounts with Fast User Switching and Remote Desktop. ms.assetid: ba146ee1-6c9c-4f97-ae90-431aa084ea16
-title: 'IUserIdentityManager::Logon method'
+title: IUserIdentityManagerLogon method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IUserIdentityManager::Logon method